viktorasm/floating-point-performance/readme.md

 * Y axis: time in seconds
 * measurement: normalize 100,000 vectors 100 times (the lower the better);

 It can clearly seen how multiples of 8 give much better performance for floats.
-Overall floats start to win once buffer sizes grow up.
+Overall floats start to win once vector sizes grow up.

 ## TODO